Old Federal Reserve Bank Building (San Francisco): The Bently Reserve today

 Currently, the building's upper floors are leased to notable tenants such as Smith Group, the Bar Association of San Francisco, and the Energy Foundation.
 Since purchasing the building in 2005, Bently Holdings owner Christopher Bently has cultivated a green environment by requiring all new tenants to design their office space at a minimum of LEED Silver Certified.
 One of these tenants, the Energy Foundation, became the first commercial space in San Francisco — and one of only thirteen worldwide — to receive LEED-CI Platinum Certification from the US Green Building Council.

 Other technologies such as high-definition audio, on-demand video capture, digital videoconferencing, and high-speed Wi-Fi are available throughout the Bently Reserve.
 A highly secure fiber optic network is routed throughout the building for a completely segregated and secure network for both tenants and events.

 The lower floors of the Bently Reserve are still rented for special events, business meetings, and conferences.
 These spaces are branded as one of San Francisco's green special event venues, featuring a preferred list of eco-friendly third party vendors and caterers.

-Two ships, the Apollo and the Niantic, that were scuttled during the California Gold Rush, still lie beneath the foundations of the Reserve.
+Two ships, the Apollo storeship and the Niantic storeship, that were scuttled during the California Gold Rush, still lie beneath the foundations of the Reserve.
 Two of the building's meeting rooms are named after these vessels.